Chaitalykundu/Web-Development/03-JavaScript/01-Basic/02-Variable/Theory/00-theory.md

 # Ways to Declare a JavaScript Variable

-4 Ways to Declare a JavaScript Variable:
+3 Ways to Declare a JavaScript Variable:

 - Using `var`
 - Using `let`
 - Using `const`
-- Using nothing

 These are the keywords which define that a variable is declared.